 I tried sitting down to relax in Piazza Maggiore, but soon realized that my travels had left me spent and likely to fall asleep, so instead I decided to find dinner.
 Again I ran into trouble because many of the restaurants I was interested in trying were closed on Sunday.
 Still, I luckily found myself in an old wine cellar, at a place called Osteria de Poeti, where I was greeted with an hors d’oeuvre of small fried meatballs and frittata while I read the menu.

 I ordered local classics: tagliatelle with bolognese sauce and cutlet alla bolognese.
 The former was perfect.
-It was incredibly well balanced with depth of flavor, yet still light, which is surprising for a meat based sauce.
+It was incredibly well balanced with depth of flavor, yet still light, which seems counterintuitive for a meat based sauce.
 I make Bolognese sauce, and it doesn’t suck, but this was a humbling experience.
 I clearly have work to do.
-The latter was a breaded cutlet with prosciutto and Parmesan cheese sauce.
+The second thing I ordered, the cotoletta alla bolognese, was a breaded cutlet with prosciutto and Parmesan cheese sauce.
 It was delicious if a bit more toothsome than I would have expected.

 With dinner I had a bottle of lambrusco, the local fizzy red wine.
 I chose it to match the food and settle myself into the region.
 The bottle said “secco,” which should be sweet, but it was much drier than any lambrusco I’ve ever had back in the States.
 I just wish I could get it at home.